Israel’s Bus Service; Egged, Dan, Superbus, Kavim, Golanbus…

 Multiple Bus Journeys

-- A pre-paid season tickets (Kartisiya) allows you unlimited rides on routes where the regular bus fare is levied.
-This is really useful and economical if you are catching more than 2 buses a day.
+- A pre-paid season tickets (Kartisiya) allows you unlimited rides on routes within a predetermined zone or ‘ring’, where the regular bus fare is levied.
+This is really an economical option if you are catching more than 2 buses a day.

 - Student tickets cost half of the regular fare when purchased with the Rav-Kav